-- Medium grit sanding block
+- Medium to high grit sanding block

 - Wood filler (optional)

 Invest in a quality paintbrush that is designed for chalk paint or latex paint.
 One of the worst offenses of using a cheap brush is the bristles falling out of the brush while painting, ruining the look of your project.
 Wood filler and a putty knife are optional and dependant on the condition of the wood.

 You can use chalk paint on many surfaces like metal, stone, concrete, and wood.
 The paint hides imperfections well and usually requires little to no prep work.
 However, a little wood filler will go a long way if the surface has holes, deep scratches, or large gaps missing.
 Apply a small amount of wood filler using a putty knife and allow the spot to dry completely.
 Lightly sand the surface with a medium grit sanding block to smooth out the wood filler.

 If the end table's wood is in good condition, you may be able to skip this step altogether.
 If the furniture is in poor condition and has an alligatoring, cracking stain, or peeling paint, sanding will dramatically improve the finished product.

 Use a medium to a high-grit sanding block to scuff up the surface and create a flat finish free of noticeable imperfections.
 This end table had some areas where the stain had started cracking and bunching together.
 It was sanded until smooth to the touch and no longer bumpy.

 Thoroughly Clean the Surface of the Table

 Once sanding is complete, clean the surface with a damp cloth and allow the table to dry completely before going on to the next step.
 For best results, chalk paint needs a clean surface free of dust or debris.

 Apply the First Coat of Chalk Paint